 Kaiser Permanente - Washington Permanente Medical Group

-Kaiser Permanente-Washington Permanente Medical Group is seeking an experienced Full Time 1.0 FTE Otolaryngology Physician Assistant to join our Capitol Hill Campus team in Seattle, Washington with occasional coverage at our Bellevue Medical Centers.
+Kaiser Permanente-Washington Permanente Medical Group is seeking a part-time 0.6 FTE Urgent Care Physician Assistant to join our Tacoma Medical Center team in Tacoma, Washington.

-Capitol Hill and Bellevue Medical Center are multispecialty medical centers.
-Ambulatory Surgery Center, Urgent Care, lab, radiology, and pharmacy on site.
-Office hours are 8am - 5pm Monday through Friday, with Urgent Care open 24 hours a day, 7 days a week.
+Tacoma Medical Center is a multispecialty medical center.
+Lab, Radiology and Pharmacy on site.
+Office hours are 8am - 5pm Monday through Friday with Urgent Care open 24 hours a day, 7 days a week.

 Benefits include: Full malpractice indemnification (including tail coverage), medical/dental/vision benefits, 401(k) & employer-paid retirement contributions, paid vacation, CME, long-term disability, long-term care benefits, and the ability to become a shareholder in our group practice.
 Learn more about WPMG benefits.